30 July 2020

 Adding alt-tags to images helps a lot to improve your Google rankings in both Google Search and Google images.
-The Garden Connect CMS helps you to automatically add alt-tags to most of your images on your product page.
+The Garden Connect Platform helps you to automatically add alt-tags to most of your images on your product page.

 10. Subheader with keywords